jamie-davis/CatsGuildTactics/TWW/LiberationOfUndermine/OneArmedBandit/Normal.md

 Peridically, boss releases Foul Exhaust, a large AOE and healing absorb hitting all players.

 Tanks: Swap on The Big Hit, when it lands the tank will leave a Shocking Field.
 Targeted tank should spawn the field at the edge.
+Tanks can use pylons to clear fields.

 Phase 2: Cheat To Win